Jintin/Swimat/README.md

 ## Installation

+There has two way to install

+1. Use [Alcatraz](https://github.com/mneorr/Alcatraz) to install and manage Plug-ins.

-Clone this repo, build and restart Xcode.
+2. Clone this repo, build and restart Xcode.

-If you encounter any issues you can uninstall it by removing the ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/Swimat.xcplugin folder.
+If you encounter any issues you can uninstall it by removing the `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/Swimat.xcplugin` folder.

 ## Usage